ahme-dev/htswap/README.md

 ## ✴️️ Features

 - **Dynamic Content**: Content on the page is swapped dynamically, without reloading
-- **Progressive Enhancement**: Anchors and forms (or whole sections) can be opted in by a single attribute
+- **Progressive Enhancement**: Anchors, forms or whole sections can be opted in or out by a single attribute
 - **Graceful Degradation**: If JS is turned off, your anchors and forms still work
+- **Smart Defaults**: Built-in handling for browser shortcuts (Ctrl+Click), duplicate submission prevention, selector with server headers, request timeouts

+Core:

 - **Preserved Inlines**: Inline scripts and styles are preserved and work as expected
 - **Working Head**: Swapped head tags work as expected, including styles and scripts
 - **History Support**: Browser back/forward buttons work seamlessly